China won't challenge WTO ruling in U.S. bank card row

 "China will continue to push forward with reform and opening up and international cooperation in the electronic payments market," the ministry said.

-(Additonal reporting by Ben Blanchard in Beijing and Doug Palmer in Washington; Editing by Stephen Nisbet and David Brunnstrom)
+(Reporting by Tom Miles in Geneva and Ben Blanchard in Beijing; Editing by Stephen Nisbet and David Brunnstrom)